MariaDB import CSV

 Mariadb import csv large csv

-The large CSV file contains a large amount of data or records, here we can also import this kind of CSV file in MariaDB.
-So we will here use the uscities.csv file that contains the records around 28000.
+A large CSV file contains a large amount of data or records.
+We can also import this kind of CSV file in MariaDB.
+So we will use the uscities.csv file, which contains around 28000 records.

 Download the uscities file that is given below.